MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-at-design-time.md

 1. To clear the contents of the **Immediate** window, right-click in the window and select **Clear All**.

-## Debug a custom XAML control at design time by attaching to Visual Studio's XAML designer
+## Debug a custom XAML control at design time by attaching to XAML designer

 1. Open your solution or project in Visual Studio.